SARSA (vs. Q-learning)

 The remainder of this section goes through the Sarsa pseudo code, line by line.
 It focuses on the differences to the Q-learning pseudo code, which was explained here (pseudo code lines that are identical in both algorithms are grayed out).

-• The learning update.
+The learning update.
 The same general intuition from the Q-learning update applies here as well (the new estimate is a weighted average of the old estimate and a Bellman estimate, as described here).
-The difference is that for Sarsa the Bellman estimate is not based on the Bellman equation of the optimal value function (as it is for Q-learning), but on the (deterministic) Bellman equation of the agent's current policy π\pi, given by
+The difference is that for Sarsa the Bellman estimate is not based on the Bellman equation of the optimal value function (as it is for Q-learning), but on the (deterministic) Bellman equation of the agent's current policy , given by

-• where s(s,a)s'(s, a) is the next state as determined by the transition function, and a=π(s)a' = \pi(s') is the action chosen by the current policy in the next state.The Bellman equation looks slightly more complicated if the policy and/or environment is/are stochastic, yet the intuition remains the same.
+where is the next state as determined by the transition function, and is the action chosen by the current policy in the next state.The Bellman equation looks slightly more complicated if the policy and/or environment is/are stochastic, yet the intuition remains the same.
 They are provided in Sutton & Barto's book.
 The Sarsa update is said to be on-policy because the Bellman estimate uses the Q-value of the next action that is actually chosen by the current policy.
 The Q-learning update, on the other hand, is said to be off-policy, because it always considers the maximum Q-value in the next state, regardless of which action the agent chooses next.

 What difference does it make to use the Sarsa update rule in place of the Q-learning update rule?
 Let's first compare the policies learned by the two algorithms in the Pancakes Gridworld and then try to generalize our findings.

 You might have noticed that the Pancakes Gridworld in the sketch above is different from the one that was used in the Q-learning post.
-The version used in the present post imitates the Cliff Walking example from Sutton & Barto's book.Example 6.6. (page 132) in Sutton & Barto (2018).
-It's a great example to show the difference between on-policy and off-policy learning for an explorative, stochastic policy (for example, the ϵ\epsilon-greedy policy ), as you will see further below.
+The version used in the present post imitates the “Cliff Walking” example from Sutton & Barto's book.Example 6.6. (page 132) in Sutton & Barto (2018).
+It's a great example to show the difference between on-policy and off-policy learning for an explorative, stochastic policy (for example, the -greedy policy ), as you will see further below.

 The following sketch shows a Q-learning agent in the same Pancakes environment that was used in the Sarsa-sketch at the top of this post.